Diversity & Inclusion | Office of the Dean

-Started in 1993, the CVM's annual Open House event opens the doors to the college and both hospitals to let the public see exclusive, behind-the-scenes areas of our premier facilities.
+Started in 1993, the VMBS' annual Open House event opens the doors to the school and both hospitals to let the public see exclusive, behind-the-scenes areas of our premier facilities.
 The event reaches thousands of families each year with interactive educational activities for kids of all ages and is completely planned and executed by DVM students.

 In this time of uncertainty and change, it’s more important than ever for us to support one another.
-The COVID-19 pandemic has brought many changes to our campus, but it cannot diminish our faculty, staff, and students’ commitment to a climate of inclusion at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM).
+The COVID-19 pandemic has brought many changes to our campus, but it cannot diminish our faculty, staff, and students’ commitment to a climate of inclusion at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) (previously known as the CVM).

-The CVM is home to many diverse, talented, amazing people, and we celebrate our differences, while also remembering that we are united by our common goal of creating a welcoming environment for all.
+The VMBS is home to many diverse, talented, amazing people, and we celebrate our differences, while also remembering that we are united by our common goal of creating a welcoming environment for all.